gardener/gardener/docs/extensions/operatingsystemconfig.md

     name: containerd
 ...
 ```
-If the `.spec.cri` section exists then the `name` property is mandatory.
-The only valid value at the moment is `containerd`.
-When the `.spec.cri` field is declared the kubelet will be configured by Gardener to work with ContainerD.
-Gardener expects that ContainerD service is running on the OS with the default socket path: `unix:///run/containerd/containerd.sock`.

-Each OS extension must support the CRI configurations by:
+To support ContainerD, an OS extension must :
 1. The operating system must have built-in  [ContainerD](https://containerd.io/) and the  [Client CLI](https://github.com/projectatomic/containerd/blob/master/docs/cli.md/)
+1. ContainerD must listen on its default socket path: `unix:///run/containerd/containerd.sock`
-2. ContainerD service should be configure to work with the default configuration file in: /etc/containerd.config.toml (Created by Gardener).
+1. ContainerD must be configured to work with the default configuration file in: `/etc/containerd.config.toml` (Created by Gardener).

 If CRI configurations are not supported it is recommended create a validating webhook running in the garden cluster that prevents specifying the `.spec.providers.workers[].cri` section in the `Shoot` objects.